NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Curtain Call/Father Skinsaw.md

 Male variant brainchild

 A rumor can become so vivid and so persistent that it comes to life, creating a brainchild-a living illusion that hatches from an intense belief in a remorseless and implacable killer.
-Often, these rumors swirl around the victims of a [[Phantasmal Killer|Phantasmal Killer]] spell.
+Often, these rumors swirl around the victims of a [[Spells/Phantasmal Killer|Phantasmal Killer]] spell.
 A brainchild's capabilities grow when they pursue a believer but deflate against skeptics, making them only as bad as one thinks they are.
 A simple drive to stalk, terrify, and kill propels a brainchild, but the creature might also exhibit other behaviors ascribed to them through gossip.